 You will have rooms that resemble a car wash interior.

 2. You will be driving a van

 3. You will be wearing grubby clothing through the week and dress suits on the weekends (with pockets only)

 4. Your most expensive shoes, will be orthotic dress shoes cause you can run in them.

 5. You spend more money on dog grooming products than your own hair.

 6. You spend more time and money researching what your dog is eating than yourself.

 7. Vacation ??
-You can't because you can't find a dog sitter.
+You can't because you can't find or trust a dog sitter.